haxko/haxkohle/README.md

 Othere routes will be notet here, as they come available.

 For more security a password is required in addition to the user password to upload CAMT archives.
 This is needed to secure hashed user data.
 The default development passwort is `haxkohle`.
 It is strongly recommended, to change this passwort in production.
-Which can be done in `clubfinance/settings.py`, using a sha224 hash of the upload password.
+Therefore you need to set its validation-hash in `clubfinance/settings.py`.
+To generate the validation hash you can use this [CyberChef Recipe](https://gchq.github.io/CyberChef/#recipe=Encode_text('UTF-8%20(65001)')SHA2('224')).

 ## Support